pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 #pagebreak()

-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     Years ago I heard somewhere about how Terraria handles weapons.

     They spawn a projectile with an initial position, and an initial speed.
 Everything else was handled by the projectile script.
 So, thats exactly how I did it.

     Another problem I encountered was spawning the attack projectiles at the correct frame during animation.
 I ended up using a janky way to detect if the animation time has reached a certain percentage and then spawning the projectile.
-]
+  ].trim(),
+)
 #columns(2)[
   #block(height: 1fr, width: 100%)[
     #figure-image(path: "resources/fractured-elements/shashank-and-me.jpg")[Shasank and Me]